EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D02 Access to operating systems.md

 Any electronic device you see is a computer.
 A phone, a TV, a laptop, a web server, a website, a network, a router, all of these things are computers
 Each one of them has an operating system, and they have programs installed on these operating systems.

-We're going to be talking about attacking these devices from two main sides:
-1. Server side.
-2. Client side.

 ## server side

 First things, we want to run the kali and the Metasploitable.